samuk/IoT-Greenhouse-Temperature-and-Irrigation-Controller-Node-Red/README.md

 - Necessary to install MariaDB server in Raspberry Pi for MySQL use (https://raspberrytips.com/install-mariadb-raspberry-pi/).
 - Remember that you need to install the missing modules that Node-Red will notify you after importing the flows.

-The Flows:
+# The programming was divided in sub-flows:

    All flows and some nodes includes comments inside to easily understand the code.

 In addition by setting personalized parameters is possible to store the data in a MySQL database and download them in a CSV format.
-//User Parameters Flow------------------------------
+- User Parameters Flow

-//AFter unexpected reboot the system must be initialized with previously
+AFter unexpected reboot the system must be initialized with previously
 //parameters set by user, this information is extracted from

 set the email where alerts will be sent